niyazmalik/FinDocPipeline/README.md

 - Authenticate your Google account via the OAuth flow.
 - Ensure the Drive folder and Google Sheet tab exist.
-- Trigger the scan via the API endpoint `POST /scan`.
+- Trigger the scan via the API endpoint `GET /scan`.

 ## Usage